 \subsection{SCoPs}

-The creation of the \verb!Scops! object (line~\ref{ln:scops}) sets things in motion in the C/C++ back-end of \tool{}.
-The input file is passed through PET's C source transformations function\footnote{Namely \verb!pet_transform_C_source!.} which detects all the SCoPs in the file, but instead of doing any transformations, the \verb!pet_scop! objects passed to the callback are used to populate the global \verb!SCOP_INFO! vector.
-Each entry in this vector is a \verb!scop_info_t! struct, and stores the pointer to the \verb!pet_scop!, the dependencies computed by ISL according to the instruction found in~\cite{verdoolaege2021presburger} and algorithm adopted from PPCG~\cite{verdoolaege2013polyhedral} is executed at this point to eliminate dead code. \TADASHI{} also handles the management of loading multiple apps, requiring the creation, storage and deletion of multiple \texttt{Scops}.
+Accessing the \texttt{Scops} object (line~\ref{ln:scops-nodes}) sets things in motion in the C/C++ back-end of \TADASHI{}.
+The input file is passed through PET's C source transformation function\footnote{Namely \texttt{pet\_transform\_C\_source}.} which detects all the SCoPs in the file, but instead of doing any transformations, the \texttt{pet\_scop} objects are used to populate a container \texttt{tadashi\_scop} structs.
+These structs store bookkeeping information and ISL objects, such as the domain, schedule and dependencies, required for the legality checks.
+Dependencies are computed by ISL as described in~\cite{verdoolaege2021presburger} and algorithm adopted from PPCG~\cite{verdoolaege2013polyhedral} is executed at this point to eliminate dead code. \TADASHI{} also handles the management of loading multiple apps, requiring the creation, storage and deletion of multiple \texttt{Scops}.